tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 >
 **_Business Strategy Consultant_**
-South Carolina Department of Commerce, Columbia, SC (Apr 2016 to Aug 2016)
+South Carolina Department of Commerce
+Columbia, SC (Apr 2016 to Aug 2016)
 * Assessed key competitiveness aspects of the agribusiness cluster in South Carolina
 *  Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to sustain and scale SC agribusiness expansion goals across state government agencies